fujitake/vantiq-related/vantiq-platform-operations/docs/eng/org_user_management.md

   - **System NS** – Manage resources related to the whole Vantiq cluster
   - **Organization Root NS** – Manage Organization (tenants)
   - **Developer NS** – Developers develop applications (create development resources)
-  - **Application NS** – Operators manage application users, deploy and operate applications
+  - **Application NS** – Operators manage application Users, deploy and operate applications
-- Note: The Namespace type is not displayed to users.
+- Note: The Namespace type is not displayed to Users.

 <img src="../../imgs/org-user-management/namespace-hierarchy.png" width="50%"/>

 ### Relationship between Role types and Namespace
-- Each Namespace type has its own defined Role, and users can perform operations by being assigned to a Role.
+- Each Namespace type has its own defined Role, and Users can perform operations by being assigned to a Role.

 Types of NS | Role | Main Responsibilities | Create new Users | Create new NS | Create Development Resources --|---|---|---|---|--